Overview of Oregon’s State Plan Personal Care Program

 – The applicant lives in the home or has “Intent” to Return to the home.

-– The applicant has a disabled or blind child (any age) living in the home.
+– The applicant has a disabled or blind child (of any age) living in the home.

-– The applicant has a minor child (under 21) living in the home.
+– The applicant has a minor child (under 21 years of) living in the home.

 Unlike many Oregon Medicaid programs that offer long-term care, the SPPC Program does not have a home equity interest limit for home exemption.